1 9 8 0 – 1 9 8 1 (UK)

 The detail was well researched, and genuine events like the publication of Jerome K. Jerome’s Three Men In A Boat and the purchase of London Zoo’s elephant, Jumbo, by Barnum & Bailey’s Circus, were woven into the plots.

-The series was spun-off from a 90-minute pilot episode, seen as part of Granada’s Screenplay anthology in 1979.
+The series – based on the books by crime writer Peter Lovesey – was spun-off from a 90-minute pilot episode, seen as part of Granada’s Screenplay anthology in 1979.

 Chief Inspector Jowett